maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Sinclair BASICs use `RAND` as a short form for `RANDOMIZE`.

-GW-BASIC has the additional oddity that if the *aexp* is left out, it will pause and ask the user for a seed value similar to an `INPUT` statement.
+GW-BASIC has the additional oddity that if the *aexp* is left out, it will pause and ask the user for a seed value in a fashion similar to an `INPUT` statement.
 This is not supported in RetroBASIC.
 In GW, to get the same behavior as other dialects that use the clock as a seed, one uses the `RANDOMIZE TIMER` variation.
 This is almost always found in GW programs.
 This is supported in RetroBASIC.

 #### Notes: